Kafva/sfetch/README.md

 # sfetch
 CLI application to display system information for all hosts accessible over ssh.
+Hosts are grouped in a tree based on the `ProxyJump` attribute in `ssh_config`.
 A terminal with support for [nerdfonts](https://www.nerdfonts.com/font-downloads) is required to render OS icons.
 See `sfetch --help` for configuration options.

 ## Installation
 Fetch the package to your `$GOPATH`